pdfPlot.RdProduce a probability density function (pdf) plot for a user-specified distribution.

 for discrete distributions, a numeric scalar or character string indicating

-what color to use to fill in the histogram if add=FALSE
+what color to use to fill in the histogram if add=FALSE, or the color

 for discrete distributions, a scalar indicting the density of line shading for